946336/Watchdog/Descriptions.md

 * Constructor: Requires a path to watch and an optional list (`std::vector<std::string>`) of paths to ignore.
-These must match exactly, as regular expressions and globbing are not permitted.
+These must match exactly, as regular expressions, globbing, and partial matches are not supported.
 * `add_callback`: Registers a `Callback` to be called whenever an `Event` with a matching flag is detected by Watchdog.
 * `listen`: `Sentry` enters a neverending loop, waiting for `Event`s.